Vegetarian backpacking meals and freeze dried foods for travel | natural & organic

 Food additives are commonly used to prevent or slow spoilage during storage, preserve vitamin content, or alter food’s appearance, taste, and texture.
 Food coloring is a type of additive that is functionally unnecessary — its sole purpose is to make food appear more colorful.
 Unsurprisingly, food dye is common in mass-produced packaged foods that you might be tempted to take backpacking.
 Common “backpacking” foods containing food dye include packaged food containing dried fruit and vegetables, cheese mix, butter powder, and gelatin.
 This includes –

-Besides the fact that food dye tends to signal a low-quality food, there are growing concerns about the safety and potential health effects of food dyes.
-Here we’ll explore some reasons you might be concerned about food dye.
+Besides indicating low-quality food, concerns about the safety and potential health effects of food dyes are increasing.
+This discussion will highlight some reasons to be wary of food dye.

 Types of Food Colors

-Artificial food dyes are made from petroleum-based chemicals.
-In the United States, FD&C numbers indicate FDA-approved foods made from artificial colors.
-In contrast, natural food colors are derived from things that exist in nature, mostly from plants but can also include insects.
-In the European Union, E numbers are used for all food colors, including natural and artificial.
-Other countries have different regulations and approved lists of food colors.
-Many food dyes that are allowed in the USA are banned elsewhere.
+Artificial food dyes are created from petroleum-based chemicals.
+In the United States, foods that contain FDA-approved artificial colors are identified by FD&C numbers.
+In contrast, natural food colors are derived from sources found in nature, primarily plants, but they can also include insects.
+In the European Union, food colors, both natural and artificial, are represented by E numbers.
+Other countries have their own regulations and lists of approved food colors.
+Many food dyes that are permitted in the USA are banned in other countries.

 Artificial Food Coloring Concerns

-- Possible health effects: Some studies have linked food dyes to various health problems such as hyperactivity, allergies, migraine headaches, and cancer.
+1. Possible health effects: It’s crucial to be aware of the potential health effects of food dyes.
+Some studies have linked food dyes to various health problems such as hyperactivity, allergies, migraine headaches, and cancer.
 Three commonly used dyes (Red 40, Yellow 5, and Yellow 6), have been shown to cause hyperactivity and behavioral problems in children.
 They may also contain contaminants such as benzidine that are linked to cancer.¹

-- Lack of regulation: Food dyes are not subject to the same level of regulation as other food additives, and their safety is often based on self-reported studies by the manufacturers.
-This lack of regulation and oversight raises concerns about the safety of food dyes and the accuracy of the information provided about them.
+3. Lack of regulation: It’s concerning to note that food dyes are not subject to the same level of regulation as other food additives.
+Their safety is often based on self-reported studies by the manufacturers, which raises questions about the accuracy of the information provided about them.
+This lack of regulation and oversight should make you more vigilant about the foods you consume, especially those containing food dyes.

-Given the concerns and controversy, you may want to avoid foods or reduce exposure to packaged foods containing artificial colors.
+Given the concerns and controversy, avoid foods or reduce exposure to packaged foods containing artificial colors.
 If food must be colored at all, it can be replaced with safer substances.

 Look for Natural Food Colors Made from Plants